wkolowski/Type-Theory-Wishlist/README.md

 & tl : Stream
 ```

 Corecursive definitions by copattern matching work essentially the same as those which are not corecursive.
-Note that, just like for recursive definitions, we must omit the parameters of the definition, which may look weird at first and require some getting used to.
+Note that, just like for recursive definitions, we must omit the parameters of the definition, which may look weird at first and requires some getting used to.

 ```
 map (f : A -> B) : (s : Stream A) -> Stream B